-Barr.
-Omowumi Ogunrotimi is a multi-disciplinary legal practitioner with demonstrated
+Omowumi Ogunrotimi is a multi-disciplinary legal practitioner with academic trajectory in

-Her work has earned her laurels such as the 2020 Leap Africa Social Innovator Fellow in West Africa, the 2020 Winner of the 1000 Entrepreneurship Challenge, Africa-France Summit, the 2020 NGO of the year Achievers Award, the 2019 Goalkeepers Event Nominee, New York, the 2019 World Justice Challenge Honoree, Netherlands, the only West African recipient of the Commonwealth Award of excellence in development work during the 2018 CHOGM in the United Kingdom, Winner of the 2018 Spindle Public Innovation award, Netherlands, the 2018 JCI Ten outstanding young persons of Nigeria Honoree, the 2018 YHER Accelerator winner, South Africa, the 2018 Rise-up Fellow, the 2017 Mandela Washington Fellowship Leadership Awards on Human Rights, Nigeria and the 2017 Top Ten Gender Justice activist by Institute for Justice and Reconciliation, South Africa.
+Her work has earned her laurels such as the 2021 outstanding personality award on gender advocacy, 2020 Leap Africa Social Innovator Fellow in West Africa, the 2020 Winner of the 1000 Entrepreneurship Challenge, Africa-France Summit, the 2020 NGO of the year Achievers Award, the 2019 Goalkeepers Event Nominee, New York, the 2019 World Justice Challenge Honoree, Netherlands, the only West African recipient of the Commonwealth Award of excellence in development work during the 2018 CHOGM in the United Kingdom, Winner of the 2018 Spindle Public Innovation award, Netherlands, the 2018 JCI Ten outstanding young persons of Nigeria Honoree, the 2018 YHER Accelerator winner, South Africa, 2017 Mandela Washington Fellowship Leadership Awards on Human Rights, Nigeria and the 2017 Top Ten Gender Justice activist by Institute for Justice and Reconciliation, South Africa.

 Janet Data Halliday